 Radiation: Radiation may be used to kill cancer cells that remain after surgery or to shrink tumors that cannot be surgically removed.
 It is often used in conjunction with other forms of treatment.

 Chemotherapy: Traditional chemotherapy works by killing fast-growing cells, including cancer cells.
-It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects like nausea and hair loss.
+It can also destroy rapidly dividing healthy cells, leading to side effects.

 Immunotherapy: The newest type of treatment helps the immune system fight cancer.
-For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T cells’ ability to recognize and destroy cancer cells.
+For example, some tumors can turn off immune responses against them, and drugs known as checkpoint inhibitors can restore T-cell activity.
 Current immunotherapy drugs work for only a subset of patients, and it is hard to predict who will benefit.